zpainter/iassist/content/about/general-assembly-minutes-2004.md

 9. Conference Reports
 ---------------------

-i\.
+i.
 2004 - C Severt

-ii\.
-2005 - A Bayley/P Burnhill: IASSIST will meet with IFDO in Edinburgh, in a conference with theme: \"Evidence and enlightenment.\" P Burnhill is program chair for IASSIST , and is in dialogue with IFDO re an IFDO program chair.
+ii.
+2005 - A Bayley/P Burnhill: IASSIST will meet with IFDO in Edinburgh, in a conference with theme: "Evidence and enlightenment."
+P Burnhill is program chair for IASSIST , and is in dialogue with IFDO re an IFDO program chair.
 A Bayley is responsible for local arrangements.
 Persons to be responsible for plenaries, general concurrent sessions and